SnowBlitzer/COP5570-Term-Project/README.md

 1. Cycles through database
 2. Cycles through words list in each entry
 3. Determines if each list entry is an english language word
+4. Adds list of English and non English words to each Document